CodeWithVivekRaj/lru-cache-frontend/README.md

 # LRU Cache Frontend

 This is the frontend for a Least Recently Used (LRU) Cache system, implemented using React.
 It provides a user interface to interact with the cache, allowing users to set, get, and delete key-value pairs.
+ It also includes a WebSocket endpoint to enable real-time updates of cache data.

 ## Features